 There are more niches within these general categories, too.
 For example, “local SEO” involves a set of strategies that account for differences in how search engines generate results for local businesses versus non-local searches.

-Here are some services SEO experts often include in a monthly retainer, according to Brian Dean, and what they really mean.
+Here are some services SEO experts often include in a monthly retainer and what they really mean.

 - Identifying important content topics